BORNEAN ORANGUTAN

 DESCRIPTION

 Bornean orangutans have a distinctive body shape with coarse, long hair that can be orange, brown, or maroon.
 Also, they have powerful, long arms with grasping hands and feet for climbing and travelling through the forest canopy.
-Hence, Borneon orangutans spend most of their lives high in the treetops.
+Hence, Bornean orangutans spend most of their lives high in the treetops.